Ancillary-AGI/pydance/CONTRIBUTING.md

-# Contributing to Pyserv
+# Contributing to Pydance

-Thank you for your interest in contributing to Pyserv !
+Thank you for your interest in contributing to Pydance !
 We welcome contributions from the community.

 ## Development Setup